ahmeddarafat/flutter-roadmap/readme.md

 ## :pushpin: What is flutter?

-- Flutter is a UI toolkit for creating fast, beautiful, natively compiled mobile applications with one programming language and a single codebase, This means that you can use one programming language and one codebase to create two different apps (for iOS and Android).
+- Flutter is a UI toolkit for creating fast, beautiful, natively compiled mobile applications with one programming language and a single codebase, This means you can use one programming language and one codebase to create two different apps (for iOS and Android).
 - It is an open-source development framework developed by Google and released in May 2017.
 Generally, Flutter is not a language; it is an SDK(Software Development Kit).
 - Flutter apps use Dart programming language for creating an app.
 - Flutter is mainly optimized for 2D mobile apps that can run on both Android and iOS platforms.
 We can also use it to build full-featured apps,